gfumagalli9/hyper-motivo/README.md

 Motivo is a collection of tools for counting and sampling motifs in large graphs.
 It is written in C++ and targets x86_64 processors although it should compile on other architectures as well.

+Motivo is described in [https://arxiv.org/abs/1906.01599](https://arxiv.org/abs/1906.01599).
+If you publish results based on Motivo, please acknowledge us by citing that paper.

 ##Setup

 ###Requirements